 Some of this happens through learning basic content: What is the Bible, and what is it for?
 What is The Book of Common Prayer, and why do Episcopalians use it?
 Who is Jesus, and what does he have to do with God who created everything?
 And how can we claim to know and understand any of this in the first place?

 But some of it happens through practice: weekly worship together, personal prayer at any time, a habit of continual learning, and relationships that affect our understanding of God.
 We do such learning both in age groups and intergenerationally.

 Children are always welcome in worship, no matter their age.
 Indeed, our weekly worship together is our primary source of faith formation.
 Kids learn how to be in church by being in church.
 And if they're noisy, know that the sound of their voices is music to the ears of many older folks!

-Far from being a typical Sunday school program, Godly Play is a wonder-filled, story-centered approach to Christian faith formation primarily for children ages 3-10.
+Far from being a typical Sunday school program, Godly Play is a wonder-filled, story-centered approach to Christian faith formation primarily for children ages 3-11.
 We tell sacred stories from the Bible to help children become more fully aware of the mystery of God’s presence in their lives.
 Children are encouraged to respond to the stories through play and art as they come to know God in ways that are specific to their stage in life.
 Godly Play takes place each Sunday after the 10:30 service: kids join the adults in Seaman Hall for a snack and then proceed to the Godly Play room with our storytellers.

 Youth Ministries and Activities